harlan3/aquarius-dis-pdu/readme.md

 the PDU Generation - Sequence tab to send out the selected DIS PDUs at the interval defined in the Application Settings of this tool.

+If you would like to use a customized set of PDUs containing modified fields, create a new folder and copy the modified xml files into aquarius-dis-pdu-master\pdu-generator-eclipse-ws\dis_version_xyz.
+All directories that start with “dis_version” will be available for selection by the pdu-generator and pdu-sequencer.

 Misc Tools
 ----------
 UDP Reflector - Reflect the udp packets on a source port to a mirrored